daneden/daneden.me/styleguide/index.md

 {% image /uploads/2013/12/herb-lubalin.jpg "This is an example image caption, set in Whitney.
 The image is of a desk in the Herb Lubalin Study Center of Design and Typography." %}

-Images may take three forms—aligned (left or right), centered, or full-width.
-Full-width images are intended for use in immersive, media-rich posts and pages.
+Images may take one of two forms; aligned (left or right), or centered.
+Captions are encouraged, but not required.

-{% image breakout /uploads/2013/09/coffee.jpeg "This is an example of a full-width image with caption." %}
+{% image /uploads/2014/03/tahoe-view.jpg "This is another example of an image and caption.
+This picture was taken in Tahoe." %}

 Images are currently used only sparingly, but must flow with the content.
 Captions should be readable, but not distract from the main article.
 Like images themselves, they are supplements.